isabella232/dtm.en/help/using/migration-to-and-from-dtm/atm2-migrate-map.md

 ![](assets/prev_generated_code.png)

-Paste this code into the Custom editor in the [!DNL Adobe Analytics] tool in dynamic tag management.
+Paste this code into the Custom editor in the [!DNL Adobe Analytics] tool in Dynamic Tag Management.

 ![](assets/library_mgmt_custom.png)

-"Then, from the same preview file in ATM, copy the *below this line* code.
+Then, from the same preview file in ATM, copy the *below this line* code.
 This is code begins with:

 ```
 ‘/************* DO NOT ALTER ANYTHING BELOW THIS LINE! **************/’